beattyml1/dot-api/README.md

-# dot-api
+# dot-api: An ultra readible API Client Library that you won't have to wrap

-The core is dependency free but does depend on the ES fetch API which may need to be polyfilled for some browsers.
+Dependency free but does depend on the ES fetch API which may need to be polyfilled for some browsers.
-The Observable/WebSockets plugin (not done yet) will depend on rxjs but unless you setup your webpack/browerify or imports in an unusual way it shouldn't send it to the browser unless you actually import the plugin.

 ```sh
 npm install --save dot-api